x-atlas-consortia/donor-metadata/validation/README.md

 The **donor-metadata** Flask application is intended primarily as a means to edit the metadata of one donor at a time, and is not suitable for bulk validation.

+The validation scripts use classes that were originally developed for the **donor-metadata** application, including:
+- searchapi.py
+- datacite.py

+The classes have been enhanced to allow use by either the Flask app or the validation scripts.

 ## doi_donor.py
 ### Prerequisites
 Unlike the **donor-metadata** application, this script does not use Globus SSO.